emil2k/joltem/help/texts/help/index.md

 <a name="what" class="anchor-fix"></a>
 ### What is this?

-This is a platform to openly collaborate with others to build and launch a business.
-We have rethinked the way companies are formed based on the idea that an openly developed business has major advantages over its closed counterparts.
+At *Joltem* ( short for “jolt them” ) our goal is to create a place that allows programmers to spontaneously come together and work openly on the best startup ideas.

+We believe the current process of forming companies is outdated.
+Our founding principle is that working openly can be a pivotal advantage for a young startup.

 ##### Building a team